anacierdem/ed64/README.md

     node ./node_modules/ed64/loader.js [path to your file]

-On this repository's root;
+Or on this repository's root;

-    ./loader.js [path to your file]
+    node ./loader.js [path to your file]

 You can continue monitoring serial communication after boot by providing `--keep-alive`.